 - Use custom route advertising to advertise the IP address from your Cloud Router through Dedicated Interconnect or Cloud VPN.

-- Add a static route back to the VM instance that is mapping the custom IP address to the GCP instance.
+- Add a static route back to the VM instance that is mapping the custom IP address to the Google Cloud instance.

 - Test the connectivity.